edheltzel/dotfiles/README.md

 ## Contents

 ### Root (/)
-* bootstrap.sh - Calls all setup.sh scripts
+* bootstrap.sh - Calls all setup.sh scripts and executes.

 ### Duti (duti/)
 * setup.sh - Sets the defaults set up in the different files